< Home

 A nine-year-old boy (“AB”) who can’t be named for legal reasons was taking part in a swimming lesson at Harlow Fields School and College on Wednesday, 23 March 2011, when he got into difficulty in the water, requiring resuscitation.
 AB had learning and physical difficulties.
 The resuscitation was successful, and he regained consciousness whilst still on the poolside.

-AB was taken to Princess Alexander hospital after the incident and remains scared of water.
-He was kept at Princess Alexander hospital for 26 hours after the incident.
+AB was taken to Princess Alexander Hospital after the incident and remains scared of water.
+He was kept at Princess Alexander Hospital for 26 hours after the incident.

 The swimming pool was the responsibility of Essex County Council.
 An investigation by the HSE resulted in deficiencies being identified in the management of the pool.
 The HSE formed the view that the Council had failed to provide adequate information and guidance on how to manage and run swimming pools safely.
 It also didn’t provide the school with information on preparing operating and emergency plans for the pool, and no steps were in place to ensure this guidance was being followed.
 It charged Essex County Council with a breach of s.3(1) HSWA 1974.